 Feet can be likened to the wheels on a car- if the alignment is not correct then excessive stress and pressure is placed on other parts of the body leading to incorrect or misuse and even wear and tear.

-Orthoses are prescriptive medical shoe inserts that are utilized to lend assistance in realigning lower extremity joint malfunctions.
-In general, orthoses act to decrease the amount of abnormal stress and strain on the lower extremity, as well as structures above.
+Orthotics are prescriptive medical shoe inserts that are utilised to lend assistance in realigning lower extremity joint malfunctions.
+In general, orthotics act to decrease the amount of abnormal stress and strain on the lower extremity, as well as structures above.
 The plastic body of the custom orthotic helps to re-align the foot by redirecting and reducing certain motion that takes place during the gait cycle.

 Common Conditions Treated with Therapy